jja4/terraform_adk_agents/README.md

 A sophisticated multi-agent system built with Google ADK that generates GCP Terraform infrastructure code from natural language descriptions.

-> 🏆 **Built for Kaggle 5-Day AI Agents Competition** - Demonstrating advanced multi-agent orchestration and tool integration
->
 > 🔒 **Safe by Design** - Generates code only, never executes infrastructure changes.
 See [SECURITY.md](SECURITY.md)
 >
 > ⚠️ **Testing Recommended** - Generated code is validated for syntax but should be tested in an isolated GCP project before production use.
 See [TESTING.md](TESTING.md)

 ## 🎯 Overview

-This project demonstrates a multi-agent architecture where specialized agents collaborate to:
+This project demonstrates a multi-agent architecture where individual agents collaborate to:
 1. Extract requirements from natural language descriptions
 2. Design GCP infrastructure architecture
 3. Generate Terraform code